swissquote/crafty/docs/05_Packages/05_crafty-preset-typescript/TypeScript_Features.md

 ## Language features

-TypeScript is a superset of EcmaScript 2015, in this section we will only cover what is added on top of it.
+TypeScript is a superset of EcmaScript 2015, in this section we will cover what is added on top of it.
 For EcmaScript 2015 features, you can check out our [Babel preset's features](../05_crafty-preset-babel/JavaScript_Features.md).

 ### Interfaces

-A very useful feature for types is interfaces, unlike other strongly typed languages, interfaces can contain fields and optional fields.
+A useful feature for types is interfaces, unlike other strongly typed languages, interfaces can contain fields and optional fields.

 This allows you to create on-the-fly type definitions without creating an actual class in the output JavaScript.